FelixWick/understanding_ml/docs/MLconcepts.md

 ## Manifold Hypothesis

 Generalization in high dimensions (models with many features) usually amounts to extrapolation (curse of dimensionality).
-But fortunately, reality is friendly: Most high-dimensional data sets arguably reside on lower-dimensional manifolds, what enables the effectiveness of empirical risk minimization (intrapolation).
+But fortunately, reality is friendly: Most high-dimensional data sets arguably reside on lower-dimensional manifolds, what enables the effectiveness of empirical risk minimization (interpolation).

 ## Inductive Bias